FREEMAN JACKSON of

 parents of Thomas and Lewis Bell, now well known residents of North

-reasons for a vivid remembrance of some of their experiences in connection
+have still reasons for a vivid remembrance of some of their experiences in

-Newfoundland, they encountered a very severe storm which lasted 24 hours,
+the Banks of Newfoundland, they encountered a very severe storm which lasted

-during which their ship appeared at times to lie helpless amidst the
+24 hours, during which their ship appeared at times to lie helpless amidst

 to Montreal, and the change seemed an agreeable one indeed.
 They left Montreal in a canal boat, in tow